 - Shingles treatment: Does alcohol use affect therapy?

 Shingles treatment: Does alcohol use affect therapy?

 Does moderate alcohol use interfere with shingles treatment?

 from James M. Steckelberg, M.D.

 Shingles (herpes zoster) is a viral infection that causes a painful rash.
 An episode of shingles usually heals on its own within a few weeks.
-However, prompt shingles treatment — often including an antiviral drug such as acyclovir (Zovirax), famciclovir (Famvir) or valacyclovir (Valtrex) — can ease pain, speed healing and reduce the risk of complications.
+However, immediate shingles treatment — often including an antiviral drug, such as acyclovir (Zovirax), famciclovir (Famvir) or valacyclovir (Valtrex) — can reduce pain, speed healing and reduce the risk of complications.

 Shingles vaccine: Should I get it?